 Another criteria for any SKU to be considered an optimizable product is that you have to be able to change the price point of the SKU in question.

 Are you in need of profit optimization?

 Maximizing profitability in eCommerce is vital.
 We have a ready made module for optimizing profitability in our pricing tool.

-When does it makes sense to group multiple products as a optimizable product group?
+When does it makes sense to group multiple products as optimizable product groups?

-If the products you are selling are very similar to each other, grouping them together can be a good idea instead of having them compete with each other in price.
+If the products you are selling are very similar to each other, grouping them together as bigger optimizable product groups can be a good idea instead of having them compete with each other in price.
 This becomes especially important, when you are optimizing profits based on demand.

 Let’s say you’re selling t-shirts in five sizes and in five different colors for the same price.
 It is a good idea to group these five together so that all their prices change when a new price suggestion is made by our tool.

 In some industries, grouping products with the same use case and similar price can be a good idea.
 Think about a hardware store in which they sell many different models of simple screws that are in a similar price range.
 No matter the model, all the screws could be grouped together to neutralize the risk for cannibalization.